jt14den/swc-tt-lecture-notes/02-novice.md

 > and students' ability to search for answers on the internet
 > is an ever-increasing threat to its validity.

+## MCQ to determine learners POV
 * Designing an MCQ with plausible distractors is useful even if it is never used in class
-* it forces the instructor to think about the learners' mental models and how they might be broken---in short, to put themselves into the learners' heads and see the topic from their point of view.
+* it forces the instructor to think about the learners' mental models and how they might be broken---
+* in short,
+to put themselves into the learners' heads and see the topic from their point of view.

 > ## Other Kinds of Formative Assessment
 >
-> In the Etherpad, describe another kind of formative assessment you have seen or used
+> What other kinds of formative assessment you have seen or used?
+Can you think
-> and explain how it helps both the instructor and the learner figure out
-> where they are and what they need to do next.
+> how it helps both the instructor and the learner figure out where they are and what they need > to do next?
 >
 > This discussion should take about 5 minutes.

+* Other formative assessments:
+    * Concept maps
+    * Have students write their understanding
+    * Muddiest point: "what is the muddiest point in today's class"
+    * Clarity grid - ask waht concepts make the most sense, what is muddy.

 [amazon-babt]: http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393081591